oSharpey/cyber-obsidian/year-3/csim/CW2-notes.md

 - Radovan emailing various accounts about:
 	- SM meet
 	- numbers of photos
-	- emailing wetransfer links for zip folders found on the system containing spider
+	- emailing wetransfer links for zip folders found on the system containing spiderman photos